rust-lang/surveys/surveys/2026/infrastructure-feedback-survey/questions.md

 - 3
 - 4

-### How satisfied are you with the support provided by the Rust Infra team?
+### How satisfied are you with the support provided by the Rust Infrastructure Team?

 (1 = Very Dissatisfied, 4 = Very Satisfied)